thomasdelvus/thomas-delvus-website/src/content/blog/character-sheet-seraphina-ashveil.md

 It does not pre-write destiny.
 It leaves room for consequence.

 In Saffrondale, characters are not protected by narrative convenience.
-They persist ó or fail ó according to the same rules every time.
+They persist ‚Äî or fail ‚Äî according to the same rules every time.
 A sheet that clearly exposes weakness is not a liability; it is an invitation to meaningful play.

 Seraphina Ashveil is not yet a legend.